Nick Solak: New York Yankees

 The New York Yankees selected Solak in the second round of the 2016 MLB draft as the 62nd overall pick, and signed him for a $950,000 signing bonus.
 Before the draft, Baseball America had ranked him as the 86th-best draft prospect.
-He made his professional debut with the Low-A Staten Island Yankees and hit two three-run home runs during his first at-bat there.
+He made his professional debut with the Low-A Staten Island Yankees and hit two three-run home runs during his first game there.
 He finished the 2016 season with a .321 batting average and three home runs, with his 77 hits a tie for the second-most hits in the New York–Penn League (NYPL), and 48 runs a tie for the third-most runs.
 He also hit .411 during a 14-game hitting streak stretching from July 28 to August 13.
 He was named to the NYPL's mid-season all-star team, and Baseball America's Short-Season All-Star team.
 Following the season Baseball America also ranked Solak the number 19 prospect in the Yankees organization.

 In 2017, Solak finished with a .301 batting average for the High-A Tampa Yankees, hitting 10 home runs with 44 RBI and 13 stolen bases.
 After playing 100 games with Tampa, Solak was promoted to the then-Double-A Trenton Thunder on August 1, where he finished the season batting .286/.344/.429.
 He led the Florida State League (FSL) with a .397 OBP, and ranked second with a .301 average and a .460 slugging percentage.
 MLB.com named him to the League's postseason all-star team and the Yankees Organizational All-Star Team, and ranked him as the number five second-base prospect following the season.
 Moreover, Baseball America ranked Solak as the number 14 prospect in the FSL, and in their Best Tools survey, Solak was tabbed as the Best Hitter for Average in the Yankees organization.